 Powerful PC-based SiGNUM™ software provides comprehensive calibration and set-up optimization with real-time diagnostics.
 The SiGNUM™ Si interface connects to the PC via a USB connector.
 Analysis of the SiGNUM™ Si interface is available to users at all times, providing information on system configuration such as resolution, clock frequency, error and warning outputs.

 The software simplifies installation of the encoder and provides an innovative indicator that enables fine adjustment of the readhead pitch angle, which is particularly useful for readhead set-up on small diameter rings.
 Integral LEDs on the readhead and interface provide quick, visual feedback to help optimize set-up and real-time system diagnosis.

 The new optics measuring system is ABTech's first project with this customer and is expected to become a production item in the customer's catalog providing a welcome on-going business relationship for the New Hampshire company.

-High accuracy air bearing and mechanical bearing motion systems
+High accuracy air bearing systems

 ABTech specializes in the design and build of custom-engineered, high-accuracy air bearing and mechanical bearing systems, plus entire turnkey platform solutions, for semi-conductor and optics manufacturing.
 "We believe we are uniquely flexible in our use of air bearings, mechanical bearings and the design and use of materials to fit the application", said Abbott.
 "We are not constrained to set designs, materials or processes".